Project-OSRM/osrm-backend/docs/nodejs/api.md

                          `null`/`true`/`false`
     -   `options.waypoints` **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)?** Indices to coordinates to treat as waypoints.
 If not supplied, all coordinates are waypoints.
 Must include first and last coordinate index.
     -   `options.snapping` **[String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)?** Which edges can be snapped to, either `default`, or `any`.  `default` only snaps to edges marked by the profile as `is_startpoint`, `any` will allow snapping to any edge in the routing graph.
+    -   `options.skip_waypoints` **[Boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Removes waypoints from the response.
+Waypoints are still calculated, but not serialized.
+Could be useful in case you are interested in some other part of response and do not want to transfer waste data. (optional, default `false`)
 -   `callback` **[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)**

 **Examples**